Is Solar Worth It in Nebraska? (2022 Homeowner's Guide)

 Although confirming that your home is a good candidate for a solar panel system is a crucial first step, there are other things you’ll need to consider in your journey toward solar conversion.
 We’ll discuss these additional important factors below.

-The upfront cost of going solar will always be essential to factor in, especially in Nebraska, where the average price of solar equipment is higher than the national average.
-One of the best ways to keep initial costs down is by choosing a loan that has a small down payment requirement or none at all.
+The upfront fees of going solar will always be essential to factor in, especially in Nebraska, where the average price of solar equipment is higher than the national average.
+One of the best ways to keep initial fees down is by choosing a loan that has a small down payment requirement or none at all.

 Nebraskans have access to PACE financing, which should help.
 You can also choose cheaper solar panel brands and avoid add-on products like solar batteries to keep your upfront investment low.